awsdocs/aws-greengrass-developer-guide/doc_source/run-gg-in-docker-container.md

 ## Step 1: Get the AWS IoT Greengrass Container Image from Amazon ECR<a name="docker-pull-image"></a>

-AWS IoT Greengrass provides a Docker image that has the AWS IoT Greengrass core software installed\.
+AWS IoT Greengrass provides a Docker image that has the AWS IoT Greengrass Core software installed\.
 For steps that show how to pull the container image from Amazon ECR, choose your operating system:

 ### Pull the Container Image \(Linux\)<a name="docker-pull-image-linux"></a>